Our Team

 LMBT #17442 My Schedule | My Reviews

 I became a Massage Therapist in San Francisco, CA, in 2005, after completing a certification in Zen Shiatsu.
 Learning Shiatsu and studying Traditional Chinese Medicine provided a valuable framework for the art of working with the body and it’s natural energy systems.
 Soon after, I began my training in CranioSacral Therapy with the Upledger Institute.
 As I began to practice my new skills with my clients, I excitedly watched my work evolve and grow, and my subjects reaped tangible benefits from the work we did together.
 After moving to Texas in 2007, I completed a Swedish massage certification and received training in Deep Tissue massage from the Lauterstein-Conway School.
 I received my Texas massage license in 2008 and grew a successful private practice over ten years in Austin, TX.
 In addition to my private practice, I had the valuable experience of working with a gifted Chiropractic Neurologist for three years, refining my abilities in CranioSacral Therapy and structural and postural bodywork.
 In June of 2018, my husband and I relocated to Asheville for new adventures.
 My North Carolina Massage and Bodywork Therapy License was approved July 6, 2018.
-My work is an intuitive blend of deep and integrative massage, using Reiki and the subtle listening of CranioSacral Work to support release of tension patterns and correct asymmetries in the body, while initiating relaxation and rest.
-As one releases and relaxes, the restorative energies of the body can be unlocked, allowing for healing and growth, artistry, and enjoyment, restoring access to one’s more natural state.
+My work is a creative blend of deep and relaxation massage, using the subtle listening of CranioSacral Work to support the release of tension patterns and correct asymmetries in the body, while initiating relaxation and rest.
+As one releases and relaxes, the restorative energies of the body can be activated, allowing for healing and growth, artistry, and enjoyment, restoring access to one’s more natural state.
 This is why I love bodywork.
 This is the miracle of what we do, and what makes it so necessary.
-I am a yogi, a nature lover, and a natural medicine buff.
-I live in South Asheville with my husband, Ryan, and our two dogs.
+Asheville has proven to be a wonderful place to do my work.
+I live in the south part of town with my husband, Ryan, and our two dogs.
 I look forward to meeting you.

 LMBT #16968 My Schedule | My Reviews